Dominoes: Tiles and suits

 The most common domino sets commercially available are double six (with 28 tiles) and double nine (with 55 tiles).
 Larger sets exist and are popular for games involving several players or for players looking for long domino games.

 The number of tiles in a double-n set obeys the following formula:

+which is also the (n+1)th triangular number, as in the following table.

 This formula can be simplified a little bit when $n$ is made equal to the total number of doubles in the domino set:

 The total number of pips in a double-n set is found by: